Marzena Godecki

 Marzena Godecki (born 28 September 1978) is a Polish-Australian actress.
 She is best known for her starring role as Neri in Ocean Girl.

-Early life
+Early life and education

 Marzena Godecki was born on 28 September 1978 in Bytom, Poland.
 When she was three years old her family emigrated from Poland to Australia.
+She attended Methodist Ladies College in Melbourne.

-She was 16 and a modern dance and ballet student in Melbourne when she was selected from more than 500 girls who auditioned for the role of Neri in Ocean Girl.
+Godecki was 16 and a modern dance and ballet student in Melbourne when she was selected from more than 500 girls who auditioned for the role of Neri in Ocean Girl.

+In 1996, Godecki took a hiatus from the series, to complete her final year at secondary school concentrating on her favourite subjects—maths and science.
+She originally hoped after the last season of Ocean Girl to secure a place at university in Australia in veterinary science owing to her love of animals.